TheLogicalGuy/nethya/README.md

 # About
-Nethy is an advanced AI chatbot that has the ability to Multiple language, contextualize messages, and respond in kind.
+Nethya is an advanced AI chatbot that has the ability to Multiple language, contextualize messages, and respond in kind.
 She will adapt to conversations with multiple users; roleplaying, consolidating, arguing, and having fun, bringing a lot of personality and a unique sense of humor~ Kuki is designed to be the chatbot/friend you want her to be!
 ## How To Host
 The easiest way to deploy this Bot